Alipin

 The alipin refers to the lowest social class among the various cultures of the Philippines before the arrival of the Spanish in the 16th and 17th centuries.
-In the Visayan languages, the equivalent social classes were known as the ulipon (Cebuano and Hiligaynon) and uripon (Waray).
+The term alipin is used in the Tagalog language.
+In the Visayan languages, the equivalent social classes were known as the ulipon (Cebuano and Hiligaynon), and uripon (Waray and Bikol), among other terms.

 Overview

 The most common translation of the word is "servant" or "slave", as opposed to the higher classes of the timawa/maharlika and the tumao/maginoo.
 This translation, however, is inaccurate.
 The concept of the alipin relied on a complex system of obligation and repayment through labor in ancient Philippine society, rather than on the actual purchase of a person as in Western and Islamic slavery.
 Indeed, members of the alipin class who owned their own houses were more accurately equivalent to medieval European serfs and commoners.

 Etymology

-Alipin comes from the transitive form of the archaic Visayan root word udip ("to live").
-It derived from the word meaning "to let live" in the senses of letting a war captive live or paying or ransoming someone for a debt that exceeds the value of their life.
+Tagalog alipin, Visayan and Bikol ulipon and uripon, and Tausug ipun, among other cognates, are all derived from Proto-Philippine *qudipən ("slave" or "servant"), which in turn is from Proto-Malayo-Polynesian *qudip-ən ("allowed to live").
+It is an affixed form of Proto-Malayo-Polynesian *qudip (from Proto-Austronesian *qudip, "life" or "to live"), in the sense of sparing the life of a war captive or paying or ransoming someone for a debt that exceeds the value of their life.

 Alipin were also known as kiapangdilihan in the Sultanate of Sulu (an Islamized Visayan polity).
-They were distinguished from the Arab and European-inspired chattel slaves (known as banyaga, bisaya, ipun, or ammas).
+They were distinguished from the Arab and European-inspired chattel slaves, known as banyaga ("foreigner"), bisaya ("Visayan", who were the most common victims of Moro slave raids during the Spanish colonial period), ipun (a cognate of alipin), or ammas.
 The kiapangdilihan were commoners who were temporarily enslaved to pay off debt or as punishment for a crime.
 Like the alipin in other groups, they were slaves only in terms of their temporary service requirement to their master, but retained most of the rights of the freemen, including protection from physical harm and the fact that they could not be sold.

 The banyaga, on the other hand, were outsiders captured from slave raids (mostly from Spanish-controlled Philippine territories, as well as neighboring settlements in Malaysia, Indonesia and Brunei).
 The statuses of the banyaga were permanent.
 They were treated as possessions with no legal rights, and could be sold or killed at will.